teambit/docs/docs/environment/03-services.md

 title: Services
 ---

-Each environments is composed by a set of services, where each service is responsible for a specific part in the component development lifecycle.
+Each environment composes together different [services](TODO) to extend components' functionality and integrate to operations and features in Bit.

+## Icon

+## Documentation

-## Develop
+## DevServer

 ## Compile

-## Run

 ## Bundle